Botox Wrinkle Prevention

 Common areas for Botox cosmetic injections include horizontal forehead furrows, vertical lines between the eyebrows and “crow’s feet” around the eyes.
 Botox has proven to be the best non-surgical form of facial rejuvenation and is capable of producing phenomenal improvements in your appearance.

 Join the Brilliant Distinctions Program to receive rewards on Botox and other Allergan products!

 Botox Chevy Chase | Botox MCLEAN

 Dr. Navin Singh is a Diamond Botox Cosmetic Physician with years’ of injection experience.
 As an injection training professional, he has advanced skills and techniques in the use of Botox and soft tissue dermal fillers.

-All of our Botox and Cosmetic filler injections are conducted solely by Dr. Singh.
+All of our Botox and cosmetic filler injections in our Chevy Chase, Maryland and McLean, Virginia locations are conducted solely by Dr. Singh.

 Botox injections are the most frequent cosmetic procedure in the industry, according to the American Society for Aesthetic Plastic Surgery (ASAPS)…with good reason.

 Botox has been used safely and successfully in Plastic Surgery since 1989.
 It has been used for wrinkle relaxation therapy long before it was formally approved by the FDA in 2002, when it earned it’s cosmetic approval.
 Only tiny amounts of diluted Botox are injected for wrinkle reduction and wrinkle prevention.